Volumes soar at Ambuja Cements Ltd counter

-Ambuja Cements Ltd recorded volume of 97.23 lakh shares by 14:19 IST on NSE, a 4.46 times surge over two-week average daily volume of 21.81 lakh shares
+Ambuja Cements Ltd recorded volume of 6.12 lakh shares by 10:51 IST on BSE, a 3.32 times surge over two-week average daily volume of 1.85 lakh shares

-CSB Bank Ltd, Grindwell Norton Ltd, Schaeffler India Ltd, Elgi Equipments Ltd are among the other stocks to see a surge in volumes on NSE today, 18 February 2022.
+Crompton Greaves Consumer Electricals Ltd, Dhanuka Agritech Ltd, NBCC (India) Ltd, Aditya Birla Capital Ltd are among the other stocks to see a surge in volumes on BSE today, 25 February 2022.

 Powered by Capital Market - Live News